llafuente/class/README.markdown

     __bite_power: /*it's over*/ 9000 /*!!!!!!!*/
 });

-Whale.extends(Animal, false); // 2nd arguments false means, do not override_options
+Whale.extends(Animal, false); // again remember the 2nd arguments...

-//you could try this... buts... try {
+//you could try this... but... try {
     new Whale(); // throws -> because bite is not implemented } catch(e) {